 - -D_POSIX_SOURCE (Includes the POSIX libraries, which provide essential functions for socket libraries)

-- These options are set in Project -> Properties -> C/C++ Build -> Settings -> Tool Settings -> GCC C Compiler.
+- These options are set in: Project Menu-> Properties -> C/C++ Build (expand the category) -> Settings -> Tool Settings -> GCC C Compiler

 - Add a new entry for _POSIX_SOURCE (without the D, because Eclipse provides that for you) in the symbols/defined symbols category.

-- If your program produces any warning during compilation (with these options), 5 points will be deducted.
+- If your program produces any warnings during compilation (with these options), 5 points will be deducted.

-- If your program doesn't compile on the class server, zero points will be awarded.
+- If your program doesn't compile, zero points will be awarded.

 - Your server should not be terminated abruptly when the user enters CTRL-C. Just think of all the temporary data stored in memory that might be lost if that happened.
 Instead, your server should "capture" the user's keystroke (technically, the SIGINT interrupt triggered by CTRL-C), call a function that properly shuts down and cleans up the server by closing the sockets, and then exit gracefully.

 The following restrictions should simplify the program you are writing and eliminate some headaches: